Jet Swain

 From rural Australia to global boardrooms

-I was raised on a seventh-generation merino sheep property in northwest New South Wales, shaped by a long matrilineal line of women who understood grit, grace, and the power of holding steady in hard seasons.
+I was raised on a seventh-generation merino sheep property in northwest New South Wales, shaped by a long matrilineal line of women who understood grit, grace, and how to hold steady through hard seasons.

 That inheritance — strength paired with care — underpins everything I do.

 For more than three decades, I’ve worked across advertising, design, executive leadership, consulting, and purpose-driven transformation.
-My work sits where business, human behaviour, and systems meet — guiding leaders through complexity, growth, and change without losing their humanity or their edge.
+My work sits where business, human behaviour, and systems meet, helping leaders navigate complexity, growth, and change without losing their humanity or their edge.

-I’ve led and advised across industries, including creative, corporate, government, and not-for-profit — supporting founders, senior leaders, and teams to make better decisions, faster, and together.
+I’ve led and advised across creative, corporate, government, and not-for-profit sectors, supporting founders, senior leaders, and teams to make better decisions, faster, and together.

 Authority shaped by lived experience